Aaron Schoenke

-Aaron Schoenke is an American film and television actor, screenwriter, film director, film editor, film producer, and cinematographer.
+Aaron Schoenke is an American film and television actor, screenwriter, film director, film editor, film producer, scammer, and cinematographer.
 He is known for the films Super Power Beat Down, Ninjak vs The Valiant Universe and Power Rangers: Legacy Wars: Street Fighter Showdown.

 Early life

 Schoenke left high school early to enroll at The Art Institute of California in Los Angeles, majoring in film production.
 It was during this period that he began making films.

 Career

 Schoenke is co-founder along with his father Sean, of 'Bat in the Sun Productions'.
 His work as a screenwriter and director of comic and sci-fi genre films has received a positive response from fans, as well as comic book and film studios.
 In 2018, Schoenke directed a mini-series for Valiant Digital Studios, as well as a short film for Lionsgate and Hasbro.

 Schoenke has also worked as the director of the web show Super Power Beat Down, which pits fictional characters against each other and has the fans vote on who wins.